birdsofblacksand/birdsofblacksand.github.io/draft.md

 Granted, this might not work for everyone!
 My games typically prioritize tempo, player choice, and managing risk - so quick, intuitive, player-facing rolls work well for me.
 But more simulation-minded tables will probably want to invest in a system with robust dice mechanics - and there are a LOT of options beyond a single d20.

 That being said, there is still ONE case where I will pull out the roll-high-under opposed roll - player-vs-player contests.
-What's the alternative.. both players expect to roll!
-But this case is so exceedingly rare that I'm happy to let them roll for it - and things like "ties" provide meaningful narrative opportunities to intervene.
+What alternative do I have - both players expect to roll!
+But this case is so exceedingly rare that I'm happy to let them go for it - and things like "ties" provide meaningful narrative opportunities to intervene.

-What do you like?
+What have you tried?
 What's worked for you?